EthanMcBloxxer/ethanmcbloxxer.github.io/_posts/1970-1-1-luau-documentation.md

 end
 ```

-This can be used in every loop type.
+These keywords can be used in every loop type.

 For loops also allow [iterator functions](https://devforum.roblox.com/t/all-you-need-to-know-about-iterator-functions/572366) to pass variables to them: